mirzaceligija/Planify/README.md

 git clone https://github.com/mirzaceligija/Planify.git
 cd planify
 npm i
-nx serve -o
+npm start
 ```

-Navigate to `http://localhost:4200/`.
+Navigate to `http://localhost:4200/` for the customer portal and `http://localhost:4201/` for the admin portal.
 The app will automatically reload if you change any of the source files.
-If you get any errors, make sure that nothing is running on the port 4200.
+If you get any errors, make sure that nothing is running on the ports 4200 and 4201.

 ### Build